noahsug/dominium/README.md

 # dominium

 > Break large changes into smaller ones based on mandatory reviewer coverage.

 ## Install

 1) `npm i -g dominium`
 2) Dominium uses ripgrep, so you'll need to isntall that as well if you haven't already (also stop using grep): https://github.com/BurntSushi/ripgrep#installation

 ## Usage

-Run `dominium` in the root of your git repo after creating your commit.
+Run `dominium` in the root of your repo after creating your commit.

-**Note:** Your commit message and branch name will be used by dominium.
+**Note:** dominium will use your commit message and branch name.

 ```
 ~/myGitRepo[eslint-fix] $ git commit -am "eslint --fix accross entire codebase"